lyteword/chspurgeon-tod/volume-4/psalm-89.md

 (c) They have actually: as David himself and others.

-3\.The threatening founded upon that supposition.
+3\.
+The threatening founded upon that supposition.

 (a) Specified—"the rod—stripes."
 They shall smart for it sooner or later.

 (b) Certified.
 "Then will I."

-4\.The qualification of the threatening.
+4\.
+The qualification of the threatening.
 "Nevertheless", etc.

 (a) The nevertheless characterized.
 Lovingkindness not removed, etc.